wafulawekesa1/GithubLabs-2/README.md

 # GithubLabs-2
 This repository contains the codes for the coursera course.

 I am editing the README file.
 Adding some more details about the project description.
-Good good
+My github main code